Basic Food - Work Requirements

 EXAMPLE:

 Joe is an ABAWD who moved to a waived area in Washington State from Idaho where he previously received benefits.
 He is applying for benefits in Washington.
-The worker verifies Joe accrued two countable months in Idaho, as he did not participate while living in a non-waived area.
+The worker verifies Joe accrued two countable months in Idaho, as he didn’t participate while living in a non-waived area.

 The worker records Joe's two countable months in Idaho on the Work Registration Details page despite Joe moving to a waived area in Washington.